 5. Increased customer satisfaction

-More successful projects and better alignment with company vision also benefits the customer.
+More successful, strategically-aligned projects also benefit the customer.
 On average, companies saw a 27% improvement in customer satisfaction with a PMO.

-Different types of project management offices are categorized in 2 different ways.
+Project management offices are categorized in 2 different ways

 The 1st categorization method is based on the structure and position within the organization.